 While it might start to sound like it's all too hard, don't despair.
 Air NZ award space can be easily searched via other partners.
 Also, I can confidently say that Virgin Atlantic phone agents are some of the best in the business – they are generally very knowledgeable, able to locate seats quickly and very good to deal with.

 Air New Zealand award space can be located using a publicly available searching tool for a partner airline.
 I'd recommend using United, which, in my experience, shows the same Air NZ award space available to Virgin Atlantic.

 To search for Air NZ partner award space via United, navigate to the flight search screen here.
 Select ‘Yes' when asked if you want to book in a Mileage Plus ticket and enter your desired dates.

 As mentioned above, Air NZ award space can be patchy, and some routes may show only very limited availability.
-It can help to tick the ‘flexible dates' option as this will enable you to view availability across a 30 day period:
+Ticking the ‘flexible dates' option will enable you to view availability across a 30 day period:

 Once you've hit the ‘search' button', the United site will bring up the available award space (if any), at ‘Saver' rates.
 Taxes will also be displayed – and these are roughly around $120 AUD per sector between Australia and New Zealand.

 Booking Air NZ award space via Virgin Atlantic Flying Club

 Once you've searched for availability and located date(s) on your route of choice, it's time to call up and book via Virgin Atlantic Flying Club.

 The US call centre can be reached on 1-800-365-9500.
 It's generally staffed by friendly, competent agents who will proactively step you through the booking process.
 Simply feed them your dates and they will do the rest.

 Once the booking has been completed, you should receive your e-ticket shortly thereafter via email.
 Simple!